Paul Simon: 2023–present: Seven Psalms and return to touring

 Simon released a new album, Seven Psalms, in April 2023.
 A documentary of the project, In Restless Dreams: The Music of Paul Simon, was made by Alex Gibney.
 The album was described as 33 minutes of uninterrupted musical meditation, consisting of seven pieces performed on acoustic guitar, linked by a motif derived from "Anji", with elements of folk, blues, and jazz, and lyrics that reflect on life, death, and faith.
 The inspiration for the album came to Simon in 2020.
 He recalled, "I had a dream so vivid it made me get up in the middle of the night and write it down ... a voice said 'You are meant to be working on a piece called 'Seven Psalms'."
 For the next few months, isolated by the COVID-19 pandemic on a Texas ranch, Simon worked on a series of guitar pieces and added sounds like distant church bells produced by amplified upside-down wine glasses.
 He said, "I envisioned Seven Psalms as one long thought, combined with sounds powerful enough to make the thought come alive."
 In December 2023, Simon rehearsed Seven Psalms with two acoustic guitarists.
 He said he missed performing and hoped that it might be possible to play the album live.

 Simon had planned to retire from music, but after the success of Seven Psalms, he completed another song, composed four more guitar pieces, and was planning an album of duets with his wife, singer Edie Brickell.
 He was also in the early stages of working on a musical.
 In a May 2023 interview with The Times, he said he had lost most of the hearing in his left ear.
 In February 2025, Simon performed "Homeward Bound" with Sabrina Carpenter at a 50th-anniversary special for Saturday Night Live.
 That month, he announced the Quiet Celebration Tour, comprising performances in smaller venues in 20 cities across the U.S. and Canada and multiple nights in a row in most cities.
-The tour began with 2 shows at the Saenger Theater on April 4 and 5 in New Orleans and ended with 2 filmed shows at McCaw Hall in Seattle on August 5 and 6, 2025.
+The tour began with two shows at the Saenger Theater on April 4 and 5 in New Orleans and ended with two filmed shows at McCaw Hall in Seattle on August 5 and 6, 2025.
+In 2026, Simon extended the tour with a European leg and a second North American leg.

 Songwriting

-In 2012, in an interview reprinted in American Songwriter, Simon discussed the craft of songwriting with music journalist Tom Moon and talked about the basic themes in his songwriting—love, family, social commentary, religion, spirituality, and God.
+In 2012, in an interview reprinted in American Songwriter, Simon discussed the craft of songwriting and talked about the basic themes in his lyrics—love, family, social commentary, religion, spirituality, and God.
 He said: "The music always precedes the words.
 The words often come from the sound of the music and eventually evolve into coherent thoughts.
 Or incoherent thoughts.
 Rhythm plays a crucial part in the lyric-making as well.
 It's like a puzzle to find the right words to express what the music is saying."
+In 2023, Simon said his "two big influences" were New York City doo-wop and English folk music.